 Skip to main content

 A common skeptical question: “Won’t HITL go away once the models are good enough?”
 The answer is no, and it’s not a defensive answer.
 There are three walls between an AI agent and the world.
-Bigger models knock on the first wall harder; they don’t move the second or third.
+The first one gets higher as agents get more capable, not lower.
+The other two are physics problems that no amount of intelligence closes.

-• Refunds: the model says fraud; the human knows the customer just had a bad week
+• Refunds over $1k: the model says fraud; the human knows the customer just had a bad week.

-• Content moderation: the model says borderline hate speech; the policy team owns the line
+• Content moderation escalations: the model says borderline hate speech; the policy team owns the line.

-• Transaction reconciliation: payment provider didn’t ack; was the transfer applied?
+• Transaction reconciliation: the payment provider didn’t ack — was the transfer applied?

 • Vendor outage during a long-running workflow: did the workflow’s last side effect take?

 This is the wall where the workforce-marketplace future lives — assign_to: { capability: "pickup-and-deliver", region: "SF" }.
-For v0.1 the embodiment wall is just “humans on your team, routed via assign_to.”
+For v0.1 the presence wall is just “humans on your team, routed via assign_to.”
 The post-Phase-3 marketplace expansion targets the broader case where the embodied work is sourced from outside your team.
+The wall doesn’t go away; it shrinks unevenly.
+Some industries (digital-first SaaS) feel it less.
+Others (logistics, real estate, regulated finance, healthcare) feel it every day.
+Wherever your stack lives on that spectrum, the wall is where awaithumans plugs in.

 Why this matters for your stack